vmware-archive/cfops/README.md

 ### Overview

-This is simply an automation that is based on the supported way to back up Pivotal Cloud Foundry (http://docs.pivotal.io/pivotalcf/customizing/backup-settings.html).
+This is simply an automation that is based on the supported way to back up Pivotal Cloud Foundry (http://docs.pivotal.io/pivotalcf/customizing/backup-restore/backup-pcf.html).

 It may be extended in the future to support greater breadth of functionality.

+**Backing up ER will take Cloud Controller offline for the duration of the backup, causing your foundation to become readonly for the duration of the backup**.
+App pushes etc will not work during this time.

 ### Install